 - Educational classroom

-Its pricing starts at $20/month, billed annually for U.S. market data only; and $66/month, billed annually for global markets.
+Its pricing starts at $20/month, billed annually for U.S. market data only; and $66/month when billed annually for global markets.

-If you don’t want to commit to annual plan, Finbox.io also provides monthly plans for $39, quarterly subscription plan for $90 and $240 for annual plan.
+If you don’t want to commit to an annual plan, Finbox.io also provides monthly plans for $39 and a quarterly plan for $90.

 Koyfin was started in 2016 by two former Wall Street veterans.
-It’s a free to use platform at the time of this writing
+Its plans start from $15/month and go all the way up to $70/month.

 Koyfin’s feature set includes: